 Buttermilk gives my Banana Gingerbread Loaf a lovely tang but if you don’t have it, you can substitute ordinary milk.
 If you want the tang of buttermilk, you can always measure ordinary milk out ahead of time and just add a teaspoon of vinegar or lemon juice.
 Let it sit at room temperature for 5 to 10 minutes and you are good to go.

 Banana Gingerbread Loaf is fine served plain but I love to enhance it with an easy Ginger Glaze.
-It just kind of elevates the loaf from lovely to sublime.
-Make sure the loaf is totally cool before you glaze it though.
+Make sure the loaf is totally cool before you glaze it.